chekchristopher/9javerify/README.md

 This project is a simple web application that verifies whether a user is a human or a bot using a verification mechanism like QA (questions and answers).

-## NOTE: IT USES NIGERIAN ASSENTS IF FOUL PLAYS DETECTED DETECTED
+## NOTE: IT USES NIGERIAN ASSENTS IF FOUL PLAY IS DETECTED

 ## Features